Home Office: Use of the Bible for rejecting asylum claims

 In March 2019, it was reported that in two unrelated cases, the Home Office denied asylum to converted Christians by misrepresenting certain Bible quotes.
 In one case, it quoted selected excerpts from the Bible to imply that Christianity is not more peaceful than Islam, the asylum-seeker's original religion.
 In another incident, an Iranian Christian application for asylum was rejected because her faith was judged as "half-hearted", for she did not believe that Jesus could protect her from the Iranian regime.
 As criticism grew on social media, the Home Office distanced itself from the decision, though it confirmed the letter was authentic.
 Home Secretary Sajid Javid said that it was "totally unacceptable" for his department to quote the Bible to question an Iranian Christian convert's asylum application, and ordered an urgent investigation into what had happened.

 The treatment of Christian asylum-seekers chimes with other incidents in the past, such as the refusal to grant visas to the Archbishop of Mosul to attend the consecration of the UK's first Syriac Orthodox Cathedral.
 In a 2017 study, the Christian Barnabas Fund found that only 0.2% of all Syrian refugees accepted by the UK were Christians, although Christians accounted for approximately 10% of Syria's pre-war population.

+Proscription of Palestine Action under the Terrorism Act 2000

+In 2025, the Home Office proscribed the group Palestine Action under the Terrorism Act 2000, placing it in the same legal category as organisations such as al-Qaeda and Islamic State.
+The decision was made following organized protests by Palestine Action, including a high-profile breach at RAF Brize Norton in which activists entered the base and damaged military aircraft, prompting a wider security review by the government.
+Reports at the time also stated that officials were examining possible links to Iranian support, including the Islamic Revolutionary Guard Corps (IRGC), which Palestine Action denied.
+Following the proscription, it became a criminal offence to belong to or express support for the group, and, according to The Guardian and the BBC, "thousands" of activists were arrested by police under the new measures, although an exact figure was not publicly specified.

+In February 2026, the High Court ruled that the proscription by the Home Office had been "unlawful" and "disproportionate", and the government subsequently indicated that it would appeal the decision on national security grounds, with the ban remaining in force pending the outcome of that appeal.